DOCA Accelerated UPF Reference Application Guide

 Received from the RAN and processed for interaction with the core network.

-Managed via DOCA Flow to accelerate user-plane traffic to the DPU for low-latency forwarding (QoS, decapsulation).
+Managed via DOCA Flow to accelerate user-plane traffic to BlueField-3 for low-latency forwarding (QoS, decapsulation).

 Received from DN and processed for delivery to the RAN or other destinations.